YoussefMaghrebi/docchat-duel/README.md

 * Load and chunk user PDF documents
 * Embed the chunks into vector representations
 * Perform semantic vector search to retrieve relevant chunks
-* Use a local LLM (e.g., Falcon) to generate a final answer based on the retrieved context
+* Use a local LLM (e.g., TinyLlama) to generate a final answer based on the retrieved context

 You can run it from the root of the project: